-With respect to severity, the majority of available-for-sale debt securities with unrealized loss positions at December 31, 2020 have unrealized losses as a percentage of book value of less than five percent.
+With respect to severity, the majority of available-for-sale debt securities with unrealized loss positions at December 31, 2021 have unrealized losses as a percentage of book value of less than five percent.
 A substantial portion of such securities were issued by Federal National Mortgage Association ("Fannie Mae"), Federal Home Loan Mortgage Corporation ("Freddie Mac"), Government National Mortgage Association ("Ginnie Mae") and other agencies of the U.S. government or have credit ratings issued by one or more of the NRSRO entities in the four highest credit rating categories.
-All of the Company's available-for-sale debt securities with unrealized loss positions at December 31, 2020 have been determined to be investment grade.
+All of the Company's available-for-sale debt securities with unrealized loss positions at December 31, 2021 have been determined to be investment grade.

-As of December 31, 2020, the Company did not have any past due available-for-sale debt securities.
-Accrued interest receivable on available-for-sale debt securities totaled \$20,215,000 at December 31, 2020 and was excluded from the estimate of credit losses and there was no interest reversed during the year.
+The Company did not have any past due available-for-sale debt securities as of December 31, 2021 and December 31, 2020, respectively.
+Accrued interest receivable on available-for-sale debt securities totaled \$18,788,000 and \$20,215,000 at December 31, 2021 and December 31, 2020, respectively, and was excluded from the estimate of credit losses.

-During the period ended December 31, 2020, the Company acquired available-for-sale debt securities from the secondary market and through the SBAZ acquisition.
+During the period ended December 31, 2021, the Company acquired available-for-sale debt securities from the secondary market and through the Altabank acquisition.
 Such securities were evaluated and it was determined there were no PCD securities, so no allowance for credit losses was recorded.

-Based on an analysis of its available-for-sale debt securities with unrealized losses as of December 31, 2020, the Company determined the decline in value was unrelated to credit losses and was primarily the result of changes in interest rates and market spreads subsequent to acquisition.
+Based on an analysis of its available-for-sale debt securities with unrealized losses as of December 31, 2021, the Company determined the decline in value was unrelated to credit losses and was primarily the result of changes in interest rates and market spreads subsequent to acquisition.
 The fair value of the debt securities is expected to recover as payments are received and the debt securities approach maturity.
-In addition, as of December 31, 2020, management determined it did not intend to sell available-for-sale debt securities with unrealized losses, and there was no expected requirement to sell such securities before recovery of their amortized cost.
-As a result, no ACL was recorded on available-for-sale debt securities at December 31, 2020.
+In addition, as of December 31, 2021, management determined it did not intend to sell available-for-sale debt securities with unrealized losses, and there was no expected requirement to sell such securities before recovery of their amortized cost.
+As a result, no ACL was recorded on available-for-sale debt securities at December 31, 2021.
 As part of this determination, the Company considered contractual obligations, regulatory constraints, liquidity, capital, asset/liability management and securities portfolio objectives and whether or not any of the Company's investment securities were managed by third-party investment funds.